Skip to content

 Somerset County 4H Fair

-The location for Somerset County’s 4H Fair has always been located at North Branch Park in Bridgewater.
-First operating in 1947, the fair annually hosts many exhibits and vendors in tents every August suitable for all ages.
-Founded by Rutgers University’s NJ Agricultural Experiment Station, the 4H Club is an informal educational program for youth, focusing on agriculture, environmental science, and other practical areas.
-Besides nature and farming based tents, the Somerset County 4H fair hosts tents that include crafts, presentations of different cultures, and technology among many others.
+The location of Somerset County’s 4-H Fair has always been North Branch Park in Bridgewater.
+First operating in 1947, the fair annually hosts many exhibits and vendors in tents every August, suitable for all ages.
+Founded by Rutgers University’s NJ Agricultural Experiment Station, the 4-H Club is an informal educational program for youth, focusing on agriculture, environmental science, and other practical areas.
+Besides nature- and farming-based tents, the Somerset County 4-H Fair hosts tents featuring crafts, presentations on different cultures, and technology, among others.

 Please Post Below